Western Celebrates International Education Week 2024

 A United States passport lying on a world map.

-The first step to being a citizen of the world is to have your own passport, and you can apply for one right on campus!
-Come to the Miller Hall Collaborative Space prepared with the following items on this checklist and submit your passport application.
+The first step to being a world traveler is to have your own passport, and you can apply for one right on campus!
+Come to the Viking Union from 2:00 - 5:00 pm on Thursday, November 21st.
+Be prepared to bring everything on this checklist to submit your passport application.
 Open to students, faculty, and staff, this event will also pay for the $35 processing fee (not the passport fee) for all students!

 If you're not ready to apply for your passport, that's okay too.
 Join us to learn about study abroad opportunities, scholarships, and how to fill out your passport application.
-Free pizza, cookies, and refreshments for all attendees.
+Free pizza and refreshments for all attendees.

-This event is sponsored by the Institute for Global EngagementOCE Testing CenterUSAC, and CEA-CAPA
+This event is sponsored by the Office of Global EngagementOCE Testing CenterUSAC, and CEA-CAPA

 RSVP today!